yswnqc/Food_Delivery_MobileApp/README.md

 # Food Delivery Mobile Application (Food2U)

 > This is a school offered project that we can not share the original code.
+But you can check the other works that we have done below.

-## Gifs
+## App Demo gifs

+> You can check here the [App Pages:Functions Summary](./App%20Pages:Functions%20Summary.pdf)

 ## [INSTALLATION MANUAL](./INSTALLATION%20MANUAL.pdf)